 How can you expect your business to grow when your business management software predates the first Apple Watch?
 Is that powering your business?
 Is that enabling you to remain competitive?

 Version-locked business management software is an anchor.
 Legacy systems are simply not structured for today’s model of success.

 Only 4% of IT leaders feel their business system offers a competitive advantage.

 The Advantage of the Cloud

 We could go on and on about all the ways to know it’s time for a new business management system.
 The internal pains and time-consuming processes.
-But the real advantage of cloud ERP is its ability to be an advantage for your business.
+But the real advantage of cloud technology is its ability to be an advantage for your business.